kheller18/data-structures-algorithms/questions/AWS.md

 ---

 177. What are the different types of load balancers in AWS?
-     + Application Load Balancer: Used if you need flexible application management and TLS termination.
+     + `Application Load Balancer`: Used if you need flexible application management and TLS termination.
-     + Network Load Balancer: Used if you require extreme performance and static IPs for your applications.
+     + `Network Load Balancer`: Used if you require extreme performance and static IPs for your applications.
-     + Classic Load Balancer: Used if your application is built within the EC2 Classic network
+     + `Classic Load Balancer`: Used if your application is built within the EC2 Classic network

 ## Security Questions